Propaganda in the Mexican drug war: Counter propaganda

 The Catholic Church, which is the majority religion in Mexico, also tried to help with the drug war by denouncing consumption and sale of drugs as a "capital sin".
 In March 2012, Pope Benedict, went to Mexico and spoke to crowds of people:

 "It is the responsibility of the Church to educate consciences, to teach moral responsibility and to unmask the evil, to unmask this idolatry of money which enslaves man, to unmask the false promises, the lies, the fraud that is behind drugs."

 In response to the increase of newspaper job announcements and help wanted posters, the U.S. Immigration and Customs Enforcement bought up Mexican newspaper ad space to warn civilians about the announcements.
 The warnings appear in the classified sections and in block black letters say, "Warning!
 Drug traffickers are announcing jobs for drivers to go to the United States.
 Don't fall victim to this trap."

 In addition to newspaper ads, border patrols stream radio announcements deterring smuggling.
 Other counter propaganda campaigns include public service announcements, anti-narcocorridos, and short documentaries about importance of rule of law and democracy.

-During the Mexican Drug War, the Mexican government did all they could to show what was happening by using Propaganda.
-One example of how they used propaganda was by using technology and the media and making online animated propaganda to reach to the people and help them understand the organized crimes.
-The comics are said to be "a new space for communication".
-The propaganda is a big success and it has a strong support from the public.
-It is a comprehensive strategy where they use the public force.
+During the Mexican drug war, the Mexican government made concerted efforts to influence public opinion by spreading propaganda.
+This is increasingly done using technology and the media, such as making online animated propaganda to reach to the people and help them understand the effects organized crime.
+Comics, as well, are said to be "a new space for communication".